 I built a housing research spreadsheet in July starting with a few different cities in Washington State that we had been talking about.
 Then, along with input from our future housemate, we added other cities in Oregon, California, Nevada, Arizona, New Mexico, Texas, North Carolina, and New Hampshire.
 The main factors we were all focused on learning about for each place were politics, weather, cost of living, real estate prices, and income/social security taxes.

 We also like that Arizona is more centrally located in the USA, where Washington State definitely is not.
-Living in Flagstaff will be a great jumping off location for us to explore more of the USA.
-I’m a huge fan of visiting National Parks, and we are all going to be excited to be able to drive to many of the parks more easily from Flagstaff.
+Arizona will be a great jumping off location for us to explore more of the USA.
+I’m a huge fan of visiting National Parks, and we are all going to be excited to be able to drive to many of the parks more easily from Arizona.
 Additionally, it has a small regional airport that gives us quick access to hubs including Phoenix, Denver, and Dallas.